Gilbert Blythe

-Gilbert Blythe is a character in Lucy Maud Montgomery's Anne of Green Gables series of novels.
+Gilbert Blythe is a character in Canadian author Lucy Maud Montgomery's Anne of Green Gables series of novels.

 Character description

 Gilbert is described in the books as being very handsome with brown, curly hair and hazel eyes.
 He is tall with a lean build and used to wear an Aegean hat.

-In his youth, he seems aware of his good looks and popularity with the girls; perhaps because of this, he sometimes tends to look at them up and down making them blush.
+In his youth, he seems aware of his good looks and popularity with the girls; perhaps because of this, he sometimes tends to look them up and down, making them blush.
 The dismissal of his affections toward the eponymous Anne Shirley, however, seems to ground him, and he matures and is well-liked by many.
 Throughout the series, Gilbert is depicted as a fair, practical and reliable man, who is inclined to have a "common sense" view of things.
 Keenly intelligent, he has a strong wit and sense of humour.

 As Gilbert matures, he becomes less headstrong and demonstrates a sense of patience and devotion.
-He eventually becomes a highly respected doctor in the fictional town of Glen St Mary, Prince Edward Island (PEI), where he lives with his wife Anne and their children, and the family's spinster housekeeper, Susan.
+He eventually becomes a highly respected doctor in the fictional town of Glen St Mary, Prince Edward Island, where he lives with his wife Anne, their children and the family's spinster housekeeper, Susan.
+He is a practical and easy going guy and provides gravity to Anne's wandering mind.